tlaranje/a-maze-ing/README.md

 - Clear initial goal (animated, clean rendering) kept development focused

 **Areas for Improvement**:
-- Earlier integration of `mypy` for type checking would have caught bugs sooner
+- Earlier integration of `mypy` for type checking
 - More strategic use of AI for validation could have prevented misunderstandings
 - Better upfront architecture planning would have reduced refactoring time